Mechanical workshop layout and planning: functions, space arrangement and a practical example to use

 The designer must carefully assess all the operations that will be carried out within the work environment, so as to reproduce a technological and design project that enhances workplace quality and productivity.

 What are other the other aspects to consider?
-How to correctly start planning a mechanical workshop responding to current construction standards?
+How to correctly start planning a mechanical workshop responding to the current construction standards?

-This week’s focus article we will cover the main concepts that characterize the design of a mechanical workshop and include a practical example to download.
+This week’s focus article will cover the main concepts that characterize the design of a mechanical workshop and include a practical example to download.

 To design a mechanical workshop, it is necessary to organize spaces in such a way as to guarantee the correct performance of the “mechatronic” activities (mechanic-motorist and electrician) or include additional spaces where further activities are to be carried out.

 These are the main functional areas of a mechanical workshop:

 auto repair shop: car lift area | workbench area;